Download our Media Kit

 Arianne Graham

-Vice Chair and Chair, Governance Committe
+Interim Board Chair and Chair, Governance Committee

 As the eldest child of retired physicians, it is no accident that Arianne Graham has spent her entire career in healthcare.
 She is currently Director of Innovation for Healthworx, the innovation and investment arm of CareFirst BlueCross Blue Shield.
 In this role, she and her team aim to solve the most pressing problems in the sector while expanding and transforming CareFirst's core health insurance business.
 Prior to Healthworx, Arianne held numerous strategy and commercial leadership roles spanning the non-profit and for-profit sector, including positions at March of Dimes, Peer Health Exchange, Quartet Health, Kyruus, and patientslikeme.
 She has co-founded nonprofits Not One More Life and Samara Collective, a worker-owned consultancy that specializes in empowering organizations and movements such as labor unions and progressive community coalitions through digital organizing, web development, press and training.